Next was inspired by Tracey Helton

 Supply distribution through next distro

 NEXT began mailing supplies in February, 2017.
-Since this time, Next has received requests from across 49 states.
+Since this time, between both of our platforms, NEXT has received requests from across 50 states.
 We spend approximately $1,200-$1,600 per month on shipping costs alone.
 (Please note that we are always in need of individual contributions.)

 Next Harm Reduction’s syringe access branch NEXT Distro is a legally operating syringe exchange program waivered by the New York State Department of Health.
 We mail everything that an individual would expect to receive when they walk in to a brick & mortar syringe exchange program including sterile hypodermic syringes, sharps containers, alcohol pads, adhesive bandages, safer sex supplies.
 We also provide supplementary supplies including antibiotic ointment, fentanyl test strips, and epsom salts.
 In addition to harm reduction supplies we include materials on drug user health, wound identification and care, family planning, and overdose prevention.
 Unless there are specific circumstances, NEXT Distro does not mail in New York City thanks to the excellent harm reduction resources that exist within the five boroughs.